Catalogues of classical compositions: Opus numbers

-In some cases, the opus numbers that were established during the composer's lifetime are still used, but symbols from alternative comprehensive catalogues are used for unpublished works or works that have come to light since the composer's death.
+In sum, opus numbers are widely used to identify musical compositions, but for the reasons given, they seldom can serve as a comprehensive or reliable way of designating a composer's works.
+It is for this reason that musicologists have prepared catalogs for the works of many composers.

-Comprehensive catalogues
+Musical catalogues

-For the above and other reasons, musicologists have often found it necessary to produce comprehensive catalogues that incorporate the most up-to-date information available about the composers' works.
-These catalogues sometimes also include unpublished sketches, incomplete drafts, even doubtful works and those known to have been spuriously attributed, as well as writings and other non-musical output.

-When such a catalogue finds general acceptance, the sequence numbers allocated by the author then become the standard way of referencing the composer's works, and these numbers usually supersede the opus numbers (if any) that were previously used.
+Musical catalogs normally aim to be comprehensive, including all of the works of the composer and incorporating the most up-to-date information about them.
+Catalogues sometimes go beyond the canonical works to include unpublished sketches, incomplete drafts, and the composer's writings and other non-musical output.
+In order to avoid confusion and misattribution, catalogs sometime list certain works as only doubtfully attributable to the composer, or include works known to have been spuriously attributed.

 Some such catalogues are organised in a single chronological sequence; others are divided into different genres and listed chronologically within each genre; others are alphabetically arranged.
-Thematic catalogue indicates a catalogue with a music example (incipit/theme) for each entry, usually represented on one or two staves.
 A symbol is chosen to represent the catalogue as a whole, and this is usually the initial of the author's or the composer's surname, or an abbreviation of the title of the catalogue itself.
 In a small number of cases, different symbols apply to different parts of the catalogue.

-Among the most famous examples of this are:
+Among the most famous examples of catalog numbering are: